A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Detailed Metrics

-~\\ This method exhaustively searches over all possible threshold candidates.
-For each threshold, a binary classification performance metric (e.g., the F$_1$ score) is computed, and the maximum value among them is taken as the final evaluation result~\cite{liu_TimeSeriesAnomaly_2023}.
+~\ \paragraph{Best Threshold Binary Metrics ($\mathit{Best\text{-}PwF}$)} ~\\ This method exhaustively searches over all possible threshold candidates.
+For each threshold, a binary classification performance metric (e.g., the F$_1$ score) is computed, and the maximum value among them is taken as the final evaluation result~\cite{liu_TimeSeriesAnomaly_2023,liu2022time_Best-PwF,deng2021graph_Best-PwF,huang2022semi_Best-PwF,lavin2015evaluating_Best-PwF,campos2021unsupervised_Best-PwF}.
 Essentially, this approach represents the performance upper limit of a model under \emph{perfect threshold tuning}.

-The advantages of this family of metrics are threefold: (1) they provide a theoretical upper bound of algorithmic performance, facilitating potential comparison across different models; (2) they remove the subjectivity of manual threshold selection, ensuring objective and fair evaluation; and (3) they reveal the intrinsic discriminative capacity of the model under ideal conditions.
-Nevertheless, because this evaluation is idealized, it may not reflect real-world deployment performance.
-Moreover, the optimal threshold learned from one dataset lacks transferability, potentially leading to biased generalization evaluation.

 \textbf{Computation.} Let the anomaly score sequence be $\{s_t\}_{t=1}^T$ and the predicted binary labels be $\{\hat{y}_t\}_{t=1}^T$.
 The F$_1$ score under the best threshold is defined as:

 where: \begin{itemize} \item $\theta$ iterates over all unique values in $\{s_t\}$, \item $\mathbb{I}[\cdot]$ is the indicator function, \item $F_1(\cdot)$ is the standard F$_1$-score computation function. \end{itemize}